DEWETRON/OXYGEN-SDK/docs/build_instructions.rst

 Quick Summary for Experienced C++ Developers
 --------------------------------------------

-  * Boost has to be extracted to to find the header files at {repo-root}\\3rdparty\\boost_1_*\\boost
+  * Boost has to be extracted to find the header files at {repo-root}\\3rdparty\\boost_1_*\\boost

   * Optionally: Qt 5.12.x has to be installed on the system.
     This manual assumes the correct build for your compiler is installed to {QT_DIR} (for example c:\\Qt\\5.12.6\\msvc2017_64)

-  * Alternative: extract qt_resource_compiler.zip to the SDK workspace
+  * Alternative: extract `qt_resource_compiler.zip` to the SDK workspace (this file can be found in the github releases (https://github.com/DEWETRON/OXYGEN-SDK/releases))

   * Main CMakeLists.txt file in root directory of the repository references the SDK and all example plugins.